hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 The validator registry transaction family provides a way to add new validators to the network.

-The validator's information is used by poet_consensus to verify that when a validator tries to claim a block it is following the block claiming policies of PoET consensus.
+The validator's information is used by PoET consensus to verify that when a validator tries to claim a block it is following the block claiming policies of PoET consensus.
 For example, the Z policy will refuse blocks from a validator if it has already claimed a disproportionate amount of blocks compared to the